prit-lakhani/team-project-team-16/Documentation/Journals/Praveen Project Journal.md

 - Weekly Scrum Report
   - What tasks did I work on / complete?
-    1. Develop an API to add flight.
+    1. Develop an API to signup and login.
   - What am I planning to work on next?
-    1. Develop an API to fecth all the added flights and display it to all the users.
+    1. Redirect the user to a specific page based on the user role.
   - What tasks are blocked waiting on another team member?
     1. None
 - Select one of the XP Core Values and keep a journal of how the team kept these values throughout the project.